-Already existing power plants are well equipped to install large scale electrolyser as they have the required interfaces such as electrical connections and water supply and competences to operate such plants.

 H2 Storage and transport

 As indicated above might be storage and transport of hydrogen required.
 Storage to compensate changing hydrogen production rates especially when using a high share of fluctuating renewables and transport in case of large distances between the location of production and the location of power generation.
 Storage and transport are closely connected to the status of the hydrogen and / or if it is in its pure form or bound to other molecules.
 These different states are: